mitra42/dweb-universal/README.md

 * crawl a configurable set of Archive items to local storage
 * proxy, storing as it serves.

-It currently (March 2019) runs on the:
+It currently (August 2019) runs on the:

+* Internet In A Box - running on a Raspberry Pi.
 * Rachel 3+ from WorldPossible
 * Raspberry Pi - starting from NOOBS.
-* Internet In A Box - running on a Raspberry Pi

-Each of these has been installed, and will seed or fetch with IPFS.
+* MacOSX and Linux laptops

+On IIAB it is part of the standard v7-big install, on the other platforms its installed by following relatively simple instructions.

+Each has the full set of functionality - i.e. crawl/serve/proxy.

+We are part way through porting to really tiny boxes like OrangePi running Armbian.

 Coming soon:
 * Automated installation on each of these platforms (its a a simple, but not fully automated install currently)
-* Complete integration of IPFS, GUN, WebTorrent
 * Better support for videos/audio (cache while streaming) and adding text, and web types
 * More platforms

 We are looking for test sites who want to use it.

-### Naming - how to name across systems

-This outgrowth is to solve a problem that developers of complex systems have, how to reference Dweb urls across platforms, and in particular how to make sense of a URL inside one system that points at another one.

-See [naming doc](https://github.com/mitra42/dweb-universal/blob/master/naming.md) for first draft of naming structure proposed.

-#### Status
-Used in dweb-archive, but very much a background project

 ## See Also